jduanen/Enlighten/README.md

 # Enphase Enlighten Systems API

-Tools for interacting with the Enlighten Systems API
+Tools for interacting with the Enphase Enlighten Systems API